Creamy avocado salsa with tomatillo and serrano chile. Intense green color and velvety flavor.

 - 1

 Remove the husks from the tomatillos and rinse them.
-Boil in salted water for 5 minutes until they change colour.
+Boil in salted water for 5 minutes until they change color.
 Drain.

-💡 You can also char the tomatillos on a griddle for a smokier flavour.
+💡 You can also char the tomatillos on a griddle for a smokier flavor.

 - 2